ibexa/documentation-developer/docs/guide/extending_online_editor.md

 Under `extra_buttons` (line 4) you need to specify to what toolbar you want to add a new button e.g. `paragraph`.
 Next to that toolbar, add an array with names of custom buttons that you want to install e.g. `[buttonName1, buttonName2]`.

-All new buttons should also be added to AlloyEditor under the same name that was provided in the configuration file.
+All new buttons should also be added to AlloyEditor under the same name that's in the configuration file.
 For more information follow [AlloyEditor tutorial on creating a button](https://alloyeditor.com/docs/develop/create_buttons.html).